SigmaHQ/sigma/deprecated/README.md

 This folder contains all rules whose status has been set to deprecated.

-It's better not to use them any more
+It is preferable not to use them any more

 the file [deprecated.csv](deprecated.csv) is a summary